Winnipeg Tarot Co.

 Honey for Chinese

 Many years ago when we lived in a small town north of Winnipeg, we would often find ourselves in the city, sometimes for business, sometimes pleasure, sometimes a combination.
-My partner at the time was an avid Chinese cook and also raised bees and, being the kind of person that everyone talks too, he soon became well acquainted with the owner of his favourite Chinese grocery.
+My partner at the time was an avid Chinese cook and also raised bees.
+Being the kind of person that everyone talks to, he soon became well acquainted with the owner of his favourite Chinese grocery.
 One day it came out that the owner was very fond of fresh honey and that is how the bartering began.
 We would bring in a can of freshly harvested honey and trade it for some Chinese cooking supplies.
 Only in Winnipeg!

 Connecting the Dots